Wondering what I was nervous about before studying abroad at the University of Westminster? Wondering how I overcame those fears? Keep reading!

 Even though I knew that I wouldn’t see my family for a long time and I would miss them a lot, studying abroad was something I’d been looking forward to for so long.
 It felt like it was my time to go have an adventure for myself.
 I anticipated so much personal growth and experience that leaving home really wasn’t that hard.
 I still miss things about home and obviously nothing can replace my family, but being in the middle of one of my dreams feels so good.
 I can still remember sitting on the plane in Boston when it was charging down the runway and feeling that excitement in the pit of my stomach.
 When the wheels lifted off the pavement and the city below got smaller and smaller, I couldn’t wipe the smile from my face.
 It was my time to go on my own adventure.
 I think there’s something really powerful about that, and something freeing.

 As with anything in life, balance is what creates happiness.
 One of my main goals for studying abroad was to travel like crazy.
-There are so many parts of the world that I want to see and I wanted to take this time to see a lot of Europe that I haven’t visited yet.
+There are so many parts of the world that I have yet to see, so I wanted to take this time to see a lot of Europe that I haven’t visited yet.
 But, school is also important.
 Creating a balance between class, project, homework, exploring the beautiful city of London, and traveling around Europe is something that takes a bit of planning but is definitely achievable.

 Planning is in my blood and if you’re considering studying abroad, I’d recommend becoming a planner too.